Need to file bankruptcy but don't think you can afford an attorney? Learn how to get free legal help to get your fresh start in Atlanta, Georgia.

 Written by Upsolve Team.

 Too often, Americans resist filing for bankruptcy because they believe they can’t afford to.
 If you don’t earn much money, you may be able to file bankruptcy for free.
 True, there are few “free bankruptcy lawyers” in the United States beyond those who offer their services through legal aid societies.
-However, the Chapter 7 bankruptcy process is so straightforward that most filers can prepare their bankruptcy petitions without a lawyer’s assistance.
-If you file on your own and obtain a waiver of your filing fee, you can – truly – file for bankruptcy at no cost.
+But the Chapter 7 bankruptcy process is so straightforward that most filers can prepare their bankruptcy petitions without a lawyer’s assistance.
+If you file on your own and get your filing fee waived, you can file for bankruptcy at no cost and stop annoying debt collectors.

 Do I Need a Lawyer to File Bankruptcy?